radiantlogic-v8/documentation-new/documentation/installation-guide/01-prerequisites.md

 To activate RadiantOne, copy your license file into <RLI_HOME>/vds_server or enter it during installation.
 If you have not received the license file, please contact Radiant Logic, Inc at support@radiantlogic.com.

 If you are using an evaluation or subscription-based license, the Main Control Panel displays the license’s expiration date and time.
-Default evaluation licenses expire after 30 days.
+Default evaluation licenses expire after 14 days.
 If your evaluation license expires, you can renew it by contacting Radiant Logic, Inc.

->**Note – if you already have a license.lic file and are installing the RadiantOne platform on a new machine, during the installation, choose the Skip this Step option on the license page.
-After the installation, copy your existing license.lic file in <RLI_HOME>/vds_server.**
+> [!note] if you already have a license.lic file and are installing the RadiantOne platform on a new machine, during the installation, choose the Skip this Step option on the license page.
+After the installation, copy your existing license.lic file in <RLI_HOME>/vds_server.

 ### Cloud Installation